MozzaVID: Mozzarella Volumetric Image Dataset: Results

 UMAP representation of the best-performing coarse-grained model shows distinct clustering of volumes corresponding to each class, with most classes forming tight, well-defined clusters (\cref{fig:umap_coarse_class}).
 This clustering supports the high accuracy of the model, validating its ability to capture and distinguish between structural variations across classes.

 Applying the PCA-based colormap (see \emph{Supplementary Material}) provides additional insights into the UMAP representation (\cref{fig:umap_coarse_pca}).
-Classes 2, 7, 9, 10, 12, 18, and 24 form a large, central group of clusters with similar colors, suggesting the model has correctly identified their similarity.
-This group transitions to two additional groups: purple clusters on the top-right (classes 15, 22, 23) and green clusters on the bottom (classes 4, 17, 21).
+Classes 2, 5, 7, 9 and 18 form a large, central group of clusters with similar colors, suggesting the model has correctly identified their similarity.
+This group transitions to two additional groups: purple clusters on the top (classes 10, 14, 15, 22) and green/blue clusters on the right (classes 4, 6, 17).
 The color transition from red to green and red to purple aligns well with the spatial relationships present in the PCA space.

-The positioning of some classes (13, 16, 19, and 20) deviates from the alignment with the PCA space, suggesting that the model's representation may be coincidental or at least not very accurate.
-To evaluate this deviation, we use \cref{fig:umap_coarse_slice}, where the class clusters are substituted with example 2D slices of the volumetric data.
-This additional visualization highlights a strong similarity of cheese types located close to each other.
-Volumes on the right side of the map generally display anisotropic structures with large fat domains that grow even further toward the top.
-Conversely, the left and bottom areas contain volumes with smaller fats and potentially more isotropic structures.
+The positioning of some classes (1, 13, 20, and 21) deviates from the alignment with the PCA space, suggesting that the model's representation may be coincidental or at least not very accurate.
+To further evaluate this deviation, we use a visualization from \cref{fig:umap_coarse_slice}, where the class clusters are substituted with example 2D slices of the volumetric data.
+This visualization highlights a strong similarity of cheese types located close to each other.
+Volumes in the center of the map generally display anisotropic structures with large fat domains that grow even further toward the left.
+Conversely, the right and bottom areas contain volumes with smaller fats and potentially more isotropic structures.
 With this view, it is clear that the classes deemed problematic in the context of the cheese experimental design are positioned correctly in terms of their actual structural features.